zalando-incubator/authmosphere/README.md

 ## Introduction

-Authmosphere is a JavaScript library to support some common OAuth2 use cases.
+`{authmosphere}` is a library to support OAuth2 workflows in JavaScript projects.

-It's implemented in TypeScript which give IDEs the ability of better autocompletion support, etc. The library itself is transpiled to JavaScript (ES6) so there is no need of a TypeScript compiler to use authmosphere in JavaScript projects.
+It's implemented in TypeScript which improves the development experience via implicit documentation with types, first-class IDE support and provides mock tooling for local development.
+The library itself is transpiled to JavaScript (ES6) so there is no need for a TypeScript compiler to use authmosphere in JavaScript projects.

 Currently the following flows are supported: